 - What will the information be used for

-How to identify requirements
+How to identify the requirements you need to include

 When deciding on the requirements to include in the non disclosure agreement or confidentiality clause: